Emilfc2000/Heterogeneous_Lattice_RL/README.md

 Hybrid_CNN_NN.py - Trains CNN and NN with PNG + specified material values as input, and data from npz as targets

-Reinforcement_Learning_code_cnn.py - The 2nd RL framework which utilizes the Hybrid CNN NN to train the RL Agent.
+Reinforcement_Learning_v1.py - The framework which utilizes the Hybrid CNN NN to train the RL Agent.

+Reinforcement_Learning_v2.py - The framework which utilizes ntop simulations to train the RL Agent.

-Reinforcement_Leraning_code_ntop_sim.py - The 1st framework which utilizes ntop simulations to train the RL agent
+Reinforcement_Learning_v3.py - The framework which utilizes ntop simulations to train the RL Agent, which also has control of the density field of lattice cell distribution.

-Voronoi_Lattice_2D.py - A seperate unrelated script, which from input dimensions and parameters can generate a 2D voronoi lattice as a cad drawing file.
-This could potentially in the the future be upgraded to replace the nTop software for generating the lattices.
+Voronoi_Lattice_2D.py - A separate, unrelated script, which, from input dimensions and parameters, can generate a 2D Voronoi lattice as a CAD drawing file.
+This could potentially be upgraded in the future to replace the nTop software for generating the lattices.

 --------------------

 Other Files:

-lattice_auto.ntop - nTop file setup to take in the json files generated by the RL agent and generate lattice structure
+lattice_auto_v1.ntop - nTop file setup to take in the JSON files generated by the RL agent and generate a lattice structure.

+lattice_auto_v2.ntop - nTop file setup to take in the JSON files generated by the RL agent and generates a lattice structure, and performs a series of compression simulations

-lattice_auto.ntop - nTop file steup to take in the json files generated by the RL agent and generates lattice structure and performs a series of compression simulations
+lattice_auto_v3.ntop - nTop file setup to take in the JSON files generated by the RL agent and generates a lattice structure with control of lattice density field, and performs a series of compression simulations.

 --------------------

-## Folders:
+## Folders referenced in codes:

-0_initial_docs_previous_version - Old python documents and files no longer used.
+0_initial_docs_previous_version - Old Python documents and files no longer used.

-All_pre_thesis_png - folder with pngs of all 29 pre-thesis specimens
+All_pre_thesis_png - folder with PNGs of all 29 pre-thesis specimens.

-All_pre_thesis_png_expanded - 29*4=116 pngs, including the original 29 pngs and the artificial generated data from flip_images_arti....py
+All_pre_thesis_png_expanded - 29*4=116 pngs, including the original 29 pngs and the artificially generated data from flip_images_arti....py.

-Batch_4_stl - stl files for all batch for lattice structures
+Batch_4_stl - STL files for all batches for lattice structures.

-CNN_training_png - folder with all pngs to be used for CNN training.
-29 pre-thesis samples have been manually copied into this folder, and all future batches will also be put here
+CNN_training_png - folder with all PNGs to be used for CNN training.
+29 pre-thesis samples have been manually copied into this folder, and all future batches will also be put here.

-CNN_training_png_expanded - the expanded version of the previous folder, with the artificial extra data
+CNN_training_png_expanded - the expanded version of the previous folder, with the artificial extra data.

-json_files - Folder to hold the automatically generated json files which are used to automate the nTop design through the automade code
+json_files - Folder to hold the automatically generated json files which are used to automate the nTop design through the automade code.

 png_images - currently holds a few lattices used to validate CNN results.

-RL_folder - folder which contains all intermediate files for RL training (json, stl, png)
+RL_training_folder - folder which contains all intermediate files for RL training (CSV, JSON, STL, PNG).

+Pre_thesis_data.zip - zip folder containing all data gathered in pre-thesis, which has been used ofr preliminary testing, development, and validation of simulations

 prime_RL_heterogenous - folder to be copied into PRIME for training on cluster.
 Data for training should be placed in this folder under correct name and format.